nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 2. `add` can be replaced by `a`. `deadline` can be replaced by `d`.

-3. If et is not specified, et is assumed to be 23:59.
+3. If et is not specified, et is assumed to be 23:59 and press `Enter`.

-4. Press `Enter`.

-5. The deadline will be added to your to do list and message "Added deadline" is displayed on console.
+4. The deadline will be added to your to do list and message "Added deadline" is displayed on console.

 #### Add a task

 1. Type `a[dd] t[ask] [n/]NAME`.

-2. `add` can be replaced by `a`. `task` can be replaced by `t`.
+2. `add` can be replaced by `a`. `task` can be replaced by `t` and press `Enter`.

-3. Press `Enter`.

-4. The task will be added to your to do list and message "Added task" is displayed on console..
+3. The task will be added to your to do list and message "Added task" is displayed on console..

 #### Add an event